FAQs

 How do you price your furniture?

-I use a calculation that works out all of my expenses, including workshop rent, tool purchases, bills and material costs etc and translate that into an hourly cost.
+I use a calculation that works out all of my expenses, including workshop rent, tool purchases, bills and material costs etc and translate that roughly into an hourly cost.
 I then add on an hourly wage that I pay myself (the national average wage) so that I roughly make the same hourly rate on every piece I make.
 Put simply, this is what it costs for an artisan working in the UK to make a piece of furniture from high quality, ethically sourced materials.
+All my pieces will outlive shop bought pieces of furniture ten-fold.
 Something that in my opinion is a truly worthwhile price to pay.